hackerlank/Algorithms/PALD/README.md

 * Resistance to noise in objectives and constraints
 * Provable convergence for convex problems

+### Applications
+PALD is used in [Tempo](../DistributedSys/Tempo) for solving optimal resource allocation problems.
+The [paper](http://arxiv.org/pdf/1512.00757.pdf) includes the analysis of PALD.

 ### Basic Usage
 #### Example
 See test.cpp.